handav/class_ten_workshop/README.md

 This command will take a long time (>1 hour) on the entire Clean Midi Lakh dataset (--input_dir=clean_midi).
 You can also input one musician folder (--input_dir=clean_midi/Nirvana).
 This will take about 1 minute on a folder with about 150 MIDI files.
 If you have your own dataset, your input_dir will be the name of the folder containing your data.

-*NOTE*: corrupt or poorly formatted MIDI files will be skipped at this stage.
+**Note**: corrupt or poorly formatted MIDI files will be skipped at this stage.

-2. Convert NoteSequences to SequenceExamples.
+**2. Convert NoteSequences to SequenceExamples.**

 Each SequenceExample is a Tensorflow-specific format which contains a sequence of inputs and a sequence of labels, and is representing a melody.
 The following command extracts melodies from the NoteSequences and saves them in SequenceExample format.
 We'll be using lookback_rnn as our config.

 ```
 melody_rnn_create_dataset \